wix/Detox/docs/Introduction.GettingStarted.md

 # Getting Started

-This is a step-by-step guide for adding detox to your React Native project.
+This is a step-by-step guide for adding Detox to your React Native project.

 > TIP: You can also check out this [awesome tutorial](https://medium.com/@bogomolnyelad/how-to-test-your-react-native-app-like-a-real-user-ecfc72e9b6bc) on Medium with video by [@bogomolnyelad](https://medium.com/@bogomolnyelad)